nkamatam/Exams/Welcome file.md

 	* EC2 has changed the economics of cloud computing.
 Pay for the capacity that you actually use.
 Pay by the hour, minute..
 	* EC2 provides developer the tools to build fault resiliant applications and isolate themselves from common failure scenarios.

-#### EC2 Options
+#### EC2 (pricing) Options
+	* On demand:
-	* On demand: Allows you to pay a fixed  rate by the hour(or by the second) with no commitment.
+		* Allows you to pay a fixed  rate by the hour(or by the second) with no commitment.
+		* depends on the type of instance as well.
+Rate by the second presently only
 	*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODE2Mzk0OTIsLTE2OTQ0NzQyNjNdfQ
-==
+eyJoaXN0b3J5IjpbMTQ3NTUwNDYwNiwtMTY5NDQ3NDI2M119
 -->